UBS sticks to dividend, capital return plans after French verdict

 UBS General Counsel Markus Diethelm said the court’s ruling was unexpected and unsupported by facts.
 Diethelm told analysts that the bank expected a court of appeals to “correct the mistakes” of the prior ruling, saying the previous court had provided “not a shred of substantiation” for the penalties set.

 UBS, the world’s largest wealth manager, is now assessing how the ruling will affect its finances and whether it must bulk up on litigation provisions, which stood at $2.45 billion at the end of 2018, Ermotti said.
-The Zurich-based bank expected to complete its assessment by publication of its annual report on March 15, he said.
+The Zurich-based bank expected to complete its assessment by publication of its annual report on March 15.

-Analysts at Vontobel said they expected to see additional provisions of 1.6 billion Swiss francs over the 2019-2021 period.
+Analysts at Vontobel said they expected to see additional provisions of 1.6 billion Swiss francs ($1.60 billion) over the 2019-2021 period.
 Credit Suisse analysts expect UBS to scale back its buyback plans to fund an additional $2 billion of litigation provisioning in 2020 and 2021.

-UBS had previously turned down a settlement offer of 1.1 billion euros in the French case, a position Ermotti said the bank stood by.
+UBS had previously turned down a settlement offer of 1.1 billion euros in the French case, according to a source close to the matter.

+Ermotti on Friday said the bank stood by its decision not to settle.

+In an interview with the Swiss Aargauer Zeitung, he said negotiations with French authorities initially involved discussions of a relatively modest settlement.

 Reporting by Brenna Hughes Neghaiwi in London, editing by John Miller and Jane Merriman